Decoupling Data Layouts from Bounding Volume Hierarchies: Evaluation

 \subsubsection{Collision Detection: Comparison with FCL}

-Finally, we implement broad- and narrow-phase collision detection and compare to FCL~\cite{pan2012fcl}, a widely-deployed collision and proximity library.
+Finally, we implement broad- and narrow-phase collision detection and compare to FCL~\cite{pan2012fcl}, a widely-deployed collision and proximity library for CPU-based applications.

-\textbf{Extended Methodology.} We evaluate collision between two instances of the \texttt{hairball} scene (2.88M triangles each), where one instance is rotated by $(60^\circ, 70^\circ, 10^\circ)$ relative to the other.
+\textit{Extended Methodology.} We evaluate collisions between two instances of the \texttt{hairball} scene (2.88M triangles each), where one instance is rotated by $(60^\circ, 70^\circ, 10^\circ)$ relative to the other.
 This configuration produces 5,118,441 colliding triangle pairs, providing substantial coverage of both tree traversal and primitive-level intersection tests.
 Notably, larger scene collisions resulted in stack overflow due to the recursive nature of FCL's tree traversal algorithm.
 To ensure fair comparison, we employ identical construction heuristics and intersection algorithms as FCL.
-Both systems construct bounding volume hierarchies using an equivalent median split method with one primitive per leaf.
+Both systems construct bounding volume hierarchies using median split with one primitive per leaf.
 Both use the same algorithms for bounding volume overlap tests and employ the Separating Axis Theorem (SAT) for triangle-triangle intersection~\cite{tropp2006sat}.
 This is run single-threaded.
-Finally, unlike other evaluations, we use recursive function calls during culling to match FCL.
+Finally, unlike other evaluations, we use recursive function calls during culling to match FCL's traversal strategy.

-\textbf{Results.} ~\Cref{figure:fcl-comparison-cd} shows collision detection speedup relative to FCL.
+\textit{Results.} ~\Cref{figure:fcl-comparison-cd} shows collision detection speedup relative to FCL; \sys{} is $1.68\times$ faster on ARM and $1.75\times$ faster on x86 (geomean).
 We observe two key results: first, when \sys{} employs the same memory layout as FCL, we achieve modest speedups across platforms.
-We attribute this to FCL's use of dynamic dispatching and additional branching in the hot path for gathering statistics.
+We attribute this improvement to reduced conditional branching overhead: FCL's implementation includes instrumentation for gathering statistics that adds additional branching to the traversal hot path.
 Second, when \sys{} employs optimized layouts originally designed for ray tracing, we observe further speedups ($1.29-1.75\times$), demonstrating that some layout optimizations can be effective across traversal algorithms.